guettli/IUA/README.md

 # IUA-Channel: "If unsure ask ..."
 An alternative to explicit Responsibilities.

-I like central corporate [Wikis](https://en.wikipedia.org/wiki/Wiki).
+I like [Intranet Wikis](https://github.com/guettli/intranets).
 It helps to find a common terminology.

 Here comes a story.